catseye/Wanda/Wanda.md

 (And then evaluation continues as usual to obtain the final result.)

+Some things to note:

+This special form only gets rewritten when it appears immediately to the right of a `$`.

+    : $ foo -> $ ; $ 1 2 +
+    ===> : $ foo -> $ ; 3 $

+So, you can think of this special form as something that is "executed" in the same way the builtins we've described above are.

-Note that these rules are applied in the order in which they are defined, that is to say, source-code order:
+Rules defined this way are applied in the order in which they were defined.
+You can think of this as functions being redefined.

+    $
     : $ ten -> $ 10 ;
+    ten
     : $ ten -> $ 11 ;
-    $ ten
+    ten
-    ===> 11 $
+    ===> 10 11 $

 Note there is another restriction: exactly one `$` symbol must occur to the left of the `->`, and exactly one `$` symbol must occur to the right of the `->` as well.
 Often the `$` will simply be in the leftmost position in both of these occurrences, as in the example above, but this is not required.

+    TODO failing exmple

 Recursion
 ---------